jherbage/Event-Driven-Microservices-with-Observability-Demo/README.md

 Job messages which fail at any stage in ingest or processing are posted to a dead letter queue which is also the dead letter queue for both ingester and jobs-todo queue in case the lambda can't be triggered.

+## Observability

+Traces are written to jaeger.
+Metrics are automatically generated from the trace spans and sent to prometheus.
+Open Telemetry Collector provides the glue for passing on the traces, exporting the metrics, and generating metrics from spans.
+I am using the contrib Open Telemetry image to get support for the spanmetrics connector.

 ## Starting The Demo

 * clone the repo locally